facebookresearch/ParlAI/docs/source/tutorial_fast.md

 tokenization and dialogue state tracking, in the background thread.
 This can be enabled by setting `--num-workers` to a value greater than 0.
 A good rule of thumb is to set `--num-workers` to the number of CPU cores you have PER GPU.
-Sometimes you can go a bit over, but you will need to play.
-On my server, there are 4 cores per GPU, so I will set it to 4.
+On my server, there are 8 cores per GPU, so I will set it to 8.

     parlai train --dict-file dictfile --model transformer/generator --task \
         --task convai2 --num-epochs 1.0 --batchsize 64 --n-layers 8  \